dogsheep/github-to-sqlite/README.md

     $ github-to-sqlite pull-requests github.db simonw/datasette --pull-request=81

-Note that the `merged_by` column on the `pull_requests` table will only be populated for pull requests that are loaded using the `--pull-request` option - the GitHub API does not return this field for pull requests that are loaded in bulk.
+Note that the `merged_by` column on the `pull_requests` table will only be populated for pull requests that are loaded using the `--pull-request` or `--merged-by` (for bulk) options - the GitHub API does not return this field for pull requests that are loaded in bulk natively.

 Example: [pull_requests table](https://github-to-sqlite.dogsheep.net/github/pull_requests)